larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The moderator team is responsible to the IESG.
 The IESG may create or designate a forum to facilitate discussion about moderation, and refer interested parties to that forum.
-All actions taken by the moderator team shall be reported to the IESG, as well as to those against whom those actions are directed.
+All moderation actions shall be reported to the IESG, as well as to those against whom those actions are directed.
 To address inappropriate contributions in a timely manner, only bans longer than fourteen (14) days shall be reported to the forum in